itsays-zqc/my-website/docs/examples/SDK Examples/Active_Device/Photodetector.md

   - `junction_width`--Diffusion junction width
   - `source_face`--The doping source face.
 Options are `"lower_x"`, `"lower_y"`, `"lower_z"`, `"upper_x"`, `"upper_y"` or `"upper_z"`. `"lower_x"` means the source face is `x=x_min`.
 Similarly for the rest.
 There is no diffusion area on the edge of source face.
 As for the other edges, there is a diffusion area within the doping box.

-- `volume`--Set a list of regions or materials to be doped
+- `applicable_regions`--Set a list of regions or materials to be doped

-  - `volume_type`:
+  - `geometry.applicable_regions`:

-    - When it's set to `"all"`(by default)，the doping is applied to all the (semiconductor) structures, restricted by the doping box
+    - When it's set to `"all_regions"`(by default)，the doping is applied to all the (semiconductor) structures, restricted by the doping box

     - When it's set to `"material"`, `material_list` is required, which means the doping is applied to the structures with one of the specified materials and restricted by the doping box

-    - When it's set to `"region"`, `region_list` is required, which means the doping is applied to the specified structures and restricted by the doping box
+    - When it's set to `"solid"`, `solid_list` is required, which means the doping is applied to the specified structures and restricted by the doping box

 <br/>